statsd/statsd/README.md

 --------

 * *buckets*
-  Each stat is in it's own "bucket".
+  Each stat is in its own "bucket".
 They are not predefined anywhere.
 Buckets can be named anything that will translate to Graphite (periods make folders, etc)

 * *values*
   Each stat will have a value.
 How it is interpreted depends on modifiers